-Complainant alleges that a judge from the United States District Court for the District of Columbia has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Specifically, complainant alleges that the subject judge ignored complainant's pleadings and improperly ruled against complainant.
-Complainant's allegations, however, do not provide any grounds for action against the subject judge.
+Complainant alleges that a judge from the United States District Court has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
+Specifically, complainant alleges that because the subject judge was "unable to comprehend parties' argument", the subject judge necessarily had a "severe impairment of cognitive abilities" thereby rending the subject judge "unable to discharge the duties of the particular office."
+Complainant's allegation, however, does not provide any grounds for action against the subject judge.